CLOSED FOR THE SEASON • Information may be outdated. Add this

 Over the years, many of the films which have debuted or screened our festival have gone on to gain notoriety and acclaim.

-Over 300 films which have debuted at our Film Festivals have gone on to win hundreds of awards at other festivals around the world, including Los Angeles, Chicago, The Hamptons, San Diego, Cleveland, New York Independent, Miami, Cinequest, Toronto, Montreal, Berlin, Las Vegas, London, San Jose, Atlanta, Venice, and many more.
+Over 400 films which have debuted at our Film Festivals have gone on to win hundreds of awards at other festivals around the world, including Los Angeles, Chicago, The Hamptons, San Diego, Cleveland, New York Independent, Miami, Cinequest, Toronto, Montreal, Berlin, Las Vegas, Tribeca, Austin, San Francisco, St. Louis, London, San Jose, Atlanta, Venice, and many more.

 In addition to screening films, past Film Festivals have featured different special guest speakers; professionals of great accomplishment in the film industry, including directors Sydney Pollack, John Landis, Garry Marshall, Mark Rydell, and Joe Carnahan, as well as actors James Caan, Jeff Goldblum, James Franco, Ashley Judd, Scott Caan and Giovanni Ribisi.